jamie120/MS2-Soma-Post-Production-Services/testing.md

 #### User Story 3
 ##### As a potential client, I know what service I require and would like to see the business rates.
 * Upon vising the site, I can see one of the main three links in the navbar is 'RATES'.
-* On the rates page, i'm not overwhelmed with unneccessary information - the rates page allows me to select only the service I wish to see prices for.
+* On the rates page, I'm not overwhelmed with unnecessary information - the rates page allows me to select only the service I wish to see prices for.

 #### User Story 4
 ##### As a potential client, I want to speak to somebody at the company to discuss a more bespoke service.
-* I am able to vising the contact us page to leave a message to request a callback.
+* I am able to vising the contact us page to leave a message to request a call-back.
 * I can call the business directly, there is a phone number available on the contact us page.
 * Upon visiting the FAQ, this question has a response and encourages me to call.

 #### User Story 5
 ##### As a potential client, I'm not sure which service would benefit my project the most.
 I need some support finding the right one.
-* Whilst browsing the site, I had come accross a feature called 'service-finder' I can get to this from the home page(index.html) and each of the services pages.
+* Whilst browsing the site, I had come across a feature called 'service-finder' I can get to this from the home page(index.html) and each of the services pages.
-* A pop-up appeared after a few seconds on the home page(index.html).
+* A pop-up appeared after a few seconds on the home page (index.html).
 This appears to take me to an interactive app, the service finder.
 It was able to identify exactly what service I need.

 # User Testing